Hu78945/Resilux/README.md

 - Payment ID (Primary key)
 - Amount
 - Date
+- Booking ID (foreign key to Booking entity)

+<b>WE have to create a new table of payment methord and add a foreign key odf that payment methord table</b>
 - Payment method (e.g., credit card, PayPal, etc.)
-- Booking ID (foreign key to Booking entity)

 7. **Wish List**
 - Wish List ID (Primary key)